-South Dakota’s Medicaid program offers limited Personal Care services to eligible individuals in their homes.
-The program’s primary objective is to prevent the placement of persons in skilled nursing facilities unless it is absolutely necessary.
-It achieves this goal by offering them support to remain living at home.
-The highest level of skilled nursing care is not available through Personal Care services.
-However, at the other end of the care spectrum, some support is offered that is decidedly non-medical in nature, such as assistance with shopping for food and other household essentials.
-Personal care provided under the state’s regular Medicaid program is not age-restricted.
+South Dakota’s Medicaid program offers limited personal care services to eligible individuals in their homes.
+The program’s primary objective is to prevent the premature placement of persons in skilled nursing facilities.
+This goal is achieved by offering program participants support to remain living at home, such as assistance with shopping for food and other household essentials.

-To avoid confusion, it should be mentioned that there is also a Medicaid Waiver in South Dakota called the HCBS Waiver for the Elderly, which provides similar but not identical services.
+To avoid confusion, it should be mentioned that there is also a Medicaid Waiver in South Dakota called the HOPE Waiver, which provides similar, but not identical services.
 One cannot simultaneously receive assistance from both programs.
-Also confusing is the fact that Medicaid in SD is also called the South Dakota Medical Assistance Program or SDMA.

 Personal Care Services is open to anyone over the age of 18 who is qualified for Medicaid and found to be medically in need of assistance.

 South Dakota’s Regular Medicaid program (under which personal care is an option) has different, more restrictive, financial eligible guidelines than does the state’s HCBS Medicaid Waiver.

 As of 2023, single applicants are permitted monthly income up to $914.
 Married applicants’ monthly combined income limit is set at $1,371.

 An applicant’s countable resources, excluding the value of one’s home, given the equity value is under $688,000, must be no greater than $2,000.
 Also excluded are a single vehicle, personal items, and home furnishings.
 Married applicants’ asset limit is $3,000 (in 2023).